thehambeard/Unity2Debug/README.md

 This will quickly decompile Unity games with ILSpy and setup an optional development copy of the game in a separate folder.

 Features:
 * Game profiles: Each profile will contain persistent settings allowing to quickly run the tool again if a game releases an update.
-Profiles for Owl cat games have been included.
+Profiles for Owlcat games have been included.
 * Batch decompilation: A custom assembly list will be decompiled.
 Useful for games with multiple assemblies (e.g. Rogue Trader).
 * Automatic setup of development environment for debugging.
   * Copies of the dev binaries from the appropriate unity directory.
 Unity version of the game will attempt to auto-detect.
 This does mean the unity version of the game you wish to debug will be required to be installed.